ByteArts/smarthome/README.md

 <b>To use:</b>
 <li>1.
 Connect the Tarts wireless gateway to the computer via a serial port. </li>
 <li>2.
 Use a terminal program and the AT command set (see the Tarts documentation) to add your sensors to the gateway's network.
-(Eventually I add the ability to manage sensors to the program, but I haven't gotten to that yet).</li>
+(Eventually I will add the ability to manage sensors to the program, but I haven't gotten to that yet).</li>
 <li>3.
 Run the tartgateway.py script -- it will search all the available serial ports looking for a gateway.
 Once it finds the gateway, it will create a task in a background thread that continues to monitor the gateway and print out any data recieved from a sensor.</li>
 &nbsp
 <p>